 Booking online in advance, our tickets were only £15 each which, for a 45minute tour is a pretty good deal.
 If you’re looking for something a little more private/romantic Scudamore also offers private tours for £30!

 Cruising along the river is such a relaxing and charming experience, it also allows a unique look at the University of Cambridge’s famous colleges including Kings, Trinity, Clares and St Johns.
-Having a guide also meant we got to learn a great deal about the university’s fascinating history, like the fact that the founder of St Johns murdered the founder of Trinity.
-As a result, the two (understandably) are still fierce rivals today.
+Having a guide also meant we got to learn a great deal about the university’s fascinating history.

 Visit King’s College Chapel –